vintagetoolpatch/vintagetoolpatch.github.io/_posts/2025-05-25-loom-heddle.md

 title:  "Loom Heddle Bar"
 ---

 A Heddle bar is a device that raises and lowers alternate strings on the loom to make passing the shuttle back and forth easier.
 You don't need to have a heddle bar to use a frame loom, but it makes it much more efficient and pleasant.
 There are two types of yarn used when weaving on a loom like this.
-First you have the warp thread, that runs up and down vertically, and provides the structure to work on.
-Then you have the weft yarn, that runs side by side, and creates the patterns, texture, colour and design.
+First you have the warp thread, that runs up and down vertically.
+It provides the structure to work on.
+Then you have the weft yarn.
+That runs side by side, and creates the patterns, texture, colour and design.

 The weft/side to side yarn goes over and under the wrap thread.
 Importantly, it alternates which strings it goes over and under on each pass.
-You can manually push the thread over and under each string, but that takes a while.
+You can manually push the thread over and under each string, but that takes time.

 Most weavers use a shuttle, a device that carries the yarn from side to side.
 The simplest version is just a stick with the yarn attached.
-Think of it like a giant sewing needle.
+Think of as a giant sewing needle.
 This still requires you to manually work it over and under the threads.

 The heddle bar makes life simpler.
 It holds half of the wrap threads high, and half low, alternating all the way across.
 Then with a simple turn, it alternates the high and low strings.
 So in use, you get to pass your shuttle straight through a gap, then turn the heddle to alternate the high low strings and pass it straight back.
-This dramatically speeds up the weaving operation, and reduces the changes of you losing track and making a mistake in the process.
+This dramatically speeds up the weaving operation, and reduces the chances of you losing track and making a mistake in the process.

 I could not find a good article or video online on making a heddle.
-I studies a bunch of photos to figure out how it worked.
-To those of you who can take a glance at one, and immediately understand it.
-I tip my hat to you.
+I studied a bunch of photos to figure out how it worked.
+To those of you who can take a glance at one, and immediately understand it, I tip my hat to you.
 I didn't.
-At its heart, its just a series of 45 degree cuts down the length of the stick.
-The cuts alternate. first cut, 45 from left to right, second, from right to left.
-That means if you look at the bar head on, half the cuts will slope toward you, and half away from you.
+Its just a series of 45 degree cuts down the length of the stick.
+The cuts alternate.
+First cut, 45 degrees from left to right, second cut, 45 degrees from right to left.
+If you look at the bar head on, half the cuts will slope toward you, and half away from you.
 The warp thread on the cuts that slope toward you will be low, as they can run down the kerf.
 The warp thread on the cuts that slope away from you will be high, as they sit on the top of the kerf.

 In practice you want the kerfs to go slightly more than halfway through the bar, so the high strings don't slip out.
 If your heddle bar is made out of a square piece of stock, then it will need to rest on the corners in operation.
 You switch between two corners to change the high and low strings.

 When I started trying to make the heddle, I did not realise there was a difference between warp thread and weft yarn.
 I was testing it out with weft yarn, which tends to be quite thick, and getting frustrated.
 Even with the very wide kerfs from the tiger saw, the yarn was catching in the kerf and not rising and falling as it should.
 I tried sanding a kerf to widen it.
 After a large amount of work, it was still catching.
 With the number of kerfs in the bar, this would be an insane amount of work.
 I grabbed a piece of scrap pine, and tried making two cuts side by side to make an ultra wide kerf.
 This worked in that the weft no longer caught, but it weakened the bar so much it snapped under very light pressure.

 This confused the hell out of me.
 Then I realised none of the photos of heddle bars seemed to have insanely wide kerfs.
 What the hell was going on???
 That is when I realised warp thread is significantly thinner.
-I probably could get away with a narrower saw than the tiger.
+I could probably get away with a narrower saw than the tiger.
 For purely aesthetic reasons I stuck with the tiger saw, so the bar kerfs matched the width of the frame kerfs.
 But if you decide to build one of your own, I recommend getting some warp thread and testing with your saws to find the best option.

 With that figured out, I set about making my heddle bar.
 See the pictures below for my process.
 If little of that explanation made sense to you.
 See the video at the end to watch the bar in action.